Suffolk · Private rented sector

 Does the Renters' Rights Act apply to Ipswich landlords?

 Yes.
-Ipswich is in England and all Renters' Rights Act 2025 provisions apply from 1 May 2026 — abolition of Section 21, Periodic Assured Tenancy Agreements for all new lettings, Section 13 rent increases only (one per 12 months, 2 months' notice on Form 4A), Awaab's Law hazard response timeframes, and the Information Sheet for existing tenants (deadline 31 May 2026).
+Ipswich is in England (Suffolk) and all Renters' Rights Act 2025 provisions apply from 1 May 2026, abolition of Section 21, Periodic Assured Tenancy Agreements for all new lettings, Section 13 rent increases (Form 4A, once per 12 months, 2 months' notice), Awaab's Law (PRS extension — date to be confirmed by secondary legislation) hazard response timeframes, and the Information Sheet for all existing tenants (deadline 31 May 2026).